برجاء الإنتظار ...

 The neurotoxic effect of vincristine sulphate may be additive with other neurotoxic agents or increased by spinal cord irradiation and neurological disease.
 Elderly patients may be more susceptible to the neurotoxic effects of vincristine sulphate.

 Both in vivo and in vitro laboratory tests have failed to demonstrate conclusively that this product is mutagenic.
-Fertility following treatment with vincristine alone for malignant disease has not been studied in humans.
-Clinical reports of both male and female patients who received multiple-agent chemotherapy that included vincristine indicate that azoospermia and amenorrhoea can occur in post pubertal patients.
+Fertility following treatment with vincristine sulphate alone for malignant disease has not been studied in humans.
+Clinical reports of both male and female patients who received multiple-agent chemotherapy that included vincristine sulphate indicate that azoospermia and amenorrhoea can occur in post pubertal patients.
 Recovery occurred many months after completion of chemotherapy in some but not all patients.
 When the same treatment is administered to prepubertal patients, it is much less likely to cause permanent azoospermia and amenorrhoea.

-Patients who received vincristine chemotherapy in combination with anticancer drugs known to be carcinogenic have developed second malignancies.
-The contributing role of vincristine in this development has not been determined.
+Patients who received vincristine sulphate chemotherapy in combination with anticancer drugs known to be carcinogenic have developed second malignancies.
+The contributing role of vincristine sulphate in this development has not been determined.
 No evidence of carcinogenicity was found following intraperitoneal administration in rats and mice, although this study was limited.

 Care should be exercised to avoid accidental contamination of the eyes as vincristine sulphate is highly irritant and can cause corneal ulceration.
 The eye should be washed immediately and thoroughly.